-Penile Implant Surgeon near Charlotte NC
+Penile Implant Specialist in Charlotte, NC

 What Is a Penile Implant?

-There are different types of penile implants that ultimately all serve the same purpose: to provide an on-demand and completely reliable erection for men suffering ED.
+There are different types of penile implants that ultimately all serve the same purpose: to provide an on-demand and completely reliable erection for men with ED.
 These are custom sized for each individual.
 The implant is placed inside the penis through a short 30-minute to 1-hour surgery performed by Dr. Ashley Tapscott.
-Once placed, the penile implant is completely hidden within your body, invisible your partner if closely examined.
+Once placed, the penile implant is completely hidden within your body, invisible to your partner if closely examined.

 When should I consider getting a penile implant?

-When considering penile implant surgery, it is important to discuss all your options with an erectile dysfunction specialist such as Dr. Tapscott who has proven knowledge, skills and experience.
+When considering penile implant surgery, it is important to discuss all your options with an erectile dysfunction specialist such as Dr. Tapscott who has proven knowledge, skills, and experience.
 Surgery for penile implants is usually performed by Dr. Tapscott when a patient has a clear medical cause for erectile dysfunction and when the problem is unlikely to improve naturally or be resolved with other medical treatments.
 Sometimes a penile prosthesis is implanted by Dr. Tapscott to reconstruct the penis when scarring has caused the penis to curve during erections, which is also known as Peyronie's disease.

 If you’re experiencing erectile dysfunction and medications or injections haven’t worked for you, penile implant surgery may be your solution.
-Dr. Tapscott is one of the areas most renowned prosthetic urologists in the Charlotte area.
+Dr. Tapscott is one of the area's most renowned prosthetic urologists in the Charlotte area.
 Offering several types of minimally invasive penile implant surgeries, she specializes in placing the three-piece inflatable penile implant through a single scrotal incision in a single surgical procedure.
 The advantages of working with an experienced penile implant specialist such as Dr. Tapscott can be immeasurable.

 What can I expect during a penile prosthesis surgery?